elvengard-mmo/elvengard_network/README.md

 ## Installation

-The package and one network server can be installed by adding them to your list of dependencies in `mix.exs`.
+The package does not impose a network server.
+Add ElvenGard.Network and the adapter used by your application to `mix.exs`.
 For example, with Ranch:

 ```elixir
 def deps do